leo0-07/dStorage/README.md

 The base class, is based in one multidimensional array data type.

-That show a simple use of these data types.
+That show an simple use of these data types.

 The integration with CLI and GUI interface are builded by base class.